You’re losing money if your website doesn’t tell customers these 3 things

 Another way you can improve your website is through search engine optimization.
 The U.S. Commercial Service has a new tool that identifies gaps on your website from an international marketing and sales perspective.
 The service includes a report and provides SEO enhancements that will make your website more appealing and functional for overseas sales prospects.
 For more information, contact Leslie Drake, director of the Charleston U.S. Export Assistance Center.

-If improving your website is part of your strategy to enter or expand your business in the global marketplace, the West Virginia Development Office offers grant assistance through the STEP Export Program.
+If improving your website is part of your strategy to enter or expand your business in the global marketplace, the West Virginia West Virginia Department of Economic Development offers grant assistance through the STEP Export Program.
 To learn more, contact us today.